devcurmudgeon/ybd/docs/releasing.md

 # Releasing

-This summarises what 'releasing' means for ybd - it's a work-in-progress.
+This summarises what _releasing_ means for ybd - it's a work-in-progress.

 ### Past

-In the first months there were no 'releases' of ybd.
+In the first months there were no releases of ybd.
 The early goals of the project were to parse definitions as fast as possible, then build them, then deploy them.